jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 ##### What is market research?

-Market research is defined as "collecting and analyzing information about capabilities within the market to satisfy agency needs."
-FAR Part 10, the section of the FAR for conducting market research, is only two pages.
+Market research is defined as "collecting and analyzing information about capabilities within the market to satisfy agency needs." [^needs] FAR Part 10, the section of the FAR for conducting market research, is only two pages.
 It provides extraordinarily broad discretion for how agencies may conduct market research.
 Because of such discretion, many agencies rely on outdated ways to learn about companies, technologies, and broader trends that may influence a government technology program.

 Market research is a continuous, dynamic process of determining, collecting, and analyzing the availability of commercial goods and services.
 This ever-changing state requires keeping up-to-date with changes in the marketplace.